-“[Our Children] They need compassion, security, respect, Faith and morals to guide them; they need our love.
+“[Our Children] They need compassion, security, respect, Faith and morals to guide them; the children need our love.
 They need our eyes on them as they show their latest skill, our ears open to hear their latest story, our minds and hearts fully present when we sit with them to play, to read, to be.
 In the end… that is everything they need. ” ~ Anna

 So here are five ideas for creating a healthier place for you and your kids

-Clear out the clutter – let things go.
+- Clear out the clutter – let things go

 The single most common thing we hear from our Good Space clients is: “I need more storage”.
 Followed by:

 - “I want my home to be more organized”.

 - “I want my home to feel more calm and orderly”.